-At Nav, we have a marketplace and we work with over 30 different lenders of different types around the country.
+At Nav, we work with over 30 different lenders of different types around the country.
 Some lenders go as low as 550 personal credit scores.
 If you know the general scoring scale, usually (personal) credit scores range from 300 at the low end at 850 at the high end, but many of the lenders will look for scores in the mid 600’s and we have a few that are looking for minimum credit scores in the 700’s.
 There’s a variety of financing available at different levels of credit.

 Step Two: Check Your Business Credit